HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

     await client.message_create(message.channel, result)
 ```

-The advatage of `Converter` is, that it can hold default values, or default code values as well.
+The advantage of `Converter` is, that it can hold default values, or default code values as well.

 We can modify the `avatar` command from above to use the `default` parameter, like: